 - Fourth-year + students: at least 45-60 minutes per day.

-Students should practice at least four to five days per week.
+Students should practice at least five to seven days per week.
 This way, students will have a better chance for

 successful and positive learning experiences.